 Changes In April 2016 For Landlords & Second Home Purchasers

-The Chancellor has introduced a 3% Stamp Duty Surcharge on Buy to Lets and second homes.
-For clarity this is in addition to the above current bandings and is on any purchase over £40,000 in value.
+In 2016 a 3% Stamp Duty Surcharge on Buy to Lets and second homes was introduced.
+For clarity, this is in addition to the above current bandings and is on any purchase over £40,000 in value.

 It was initially proposed in 2015 that companies owning 15 or more properties would be exempt from the surcharge – however in George Osborne’s March 2016 budget, this was repealed and is not the case – the surcharges are to be paid by companies of any size.

-Do not forget that upon sale of your property, purchase costs including stamp duty can be offset to mitigate your CGT liability.
+When purchasing any property we strongly recommend that you seek professional tax advice as well, as upon disposal of your property, purchase costs including stamp duty can be offset to mitigate your CGT liability

 Getting You There With Confidence